Aximian/SpotifyToMP3/README.md

-# Spotify to MP3 Converter
+# Spotify & YouTube to MP3 Converter

-A C# WPF application that searches Spotify tracks and downloads them as MP3 files using Spotify's API and yt-dlp.
+A C# WPF application that searches and downloads music from both Spotify and YouTube, converting them to MP3 files using Spotify's API and yt-dlp.

 ## Quick Start

 ### For End Users (Pre-built Release)
 1. **[Download the latest release](https://github.com/Aximian/SpotifyToMP3/releases/latest)** and extract it
 2. Run `SpotifyToMP3.exe` from the extracted folder
-3. Click Settings and enter your Spotify credentials (see below)
+3. Click Settings and enter your Spotify credentials (required for Spotify searches, see below)
+4. Select your source (Spotify or YouTube) using the selector in the top left
-4. Start searching and downloading
+5. Start searching and downloading

 ## Getting Spotify Credentials